pbkhrv/ulauncher-pydoc/README.md

 `make run`

 (if that doesn't work, check the connection string URL printed out by Ulauncher and modify the Makefile accordingly.)

+Unlink the development version of the extension from Ulauncher and replace it with whatever was there before:

+`make unlink`

 **Contributions are welcome!**